Guides

 Shiplight

-Shiplight's MCP Server is free with no account required — AI coding agents can start verifying and generating tests immediately.
+Shiplight Plugin is free with no account required — AI coding agents can start verifying and generating tests immediately.
 Platform pricing (cloud execution, dashboards, scheduled runs) requires contacting sales.
 Enterprise includes SOC 2 Type II, VPC deployment, RBAC, and 99.99% SLA.
+Honest assessment: testRigor wins on pricing transparency — you know what you'll pay before talking to sales.
+Shiplight's free Shiplight Plugin is a strong entry point, but platform pricing requires a conversation.

-When to Choose testRigor
+When testRigor May Fit

 • Non-technical testers own QA.
 If your testing team doesn't code and shouldn't have to, testRigor's plain English approach has the lowest barrier to entry.